Fear: The #1 Thing Standing In Your Way Of True Happiness

 Happiness isn’t defined by what you have; where you live; where you go; or the people you love.
 True happiness is a feeling.
 It’s something you feel deep inside about yourself and believe yourself to be.
-But to find it you have to face the fears keeping you paralyzed.
+But to find it you must face the fears that keep you paralyzed.

-So how can you live a life free of fear and be truly happy?
+So how can you live a life free of fear and be genuinely happy?

 Everyone has fears.
 It’s normal.
 It’s how we react to them that makes the difference in how we feel.
-But you might find yourself weighed down with too much fear that’s preventing you from being truly happy.
+But you might find yourself weighed down with too much fear that is preventing you from being genuinely happy.
 If that’s the case, it’s time to get familiar with your fears and find ways to work through them.

 Here are 4 common fears and ideas to help you deal with them.

 - Fear of success.
-This fear stems from many different fears: fear of change, responsibilities, attention, feeling vulnerable and many others.
+This fear stems from many different fears: fear of change, responsibilities, attention, vulnerability and many others.
 The best way to overcome this fear is to focus on one step at a time while moving forward.

 - Fear of rejection.
 The fear of being rejected is a reaction to our innate need for belonging.
 It can include fears of being judged, not being liked, or being alone.
 To overcome this fear put yourself out there, reminding yourself that the right people will respond to you favorably.

 - Fear of not being good enough.
 This fear is rooted in how we feel about ourselves.
 Our low self-esteem keeps us from not trying because of a lack of confidence.
 You can overcome this fear by starting small with things you know you can accomplish.
-Keep doing more steps to build your self-esteem and self-confidence.
+Keep taking more steps to build your self-confidence.